 Spatchcock Chicken roasts in half the time of a whole trussed chicken, and also cooks more evenly.
-It’s a perfect weeknight dinner staple!
+It’s a perfect weeknight dinner staple, served on its own or with a side of Chimichurri Sauce!

 Once you spatchcock, you don’t go back to roasting whole chickens.